 All of our UV treatment products are designed for insertion directly into a pipe.
 Our engineers will be pleased to demonstrate how a redundant chlorine contact tank can be used to house a new UV installation.

-System sizing is a function of flow rate, transmittance of the waste stream, microbial challenge, discharge consent, and degree of standby (if any).
+UV dose and System sizing are functions of flow rate, transmittance of the waste stream, microbial challenge, discharge consent, and degree of standby (if any).

 Usually, a wastewater facility will operate the UV system seasonally and will sometimes isolate and bypass a UV facility when disinfection is not required to meet a discharge consent.